moratelli/moratelli/README.md

-### Hello! 👋
+### Hello, I'm Pedro! 👋
-### I'm Pedro Moratelli, a Mobile Full Stack Developer 👨‍💻

-I've been working in the software development sector for more than four years, with greater knowledge in Full Stack Wev Development and Full Stack Mobile Development.
+I've been working in the software development sector for more than five years, with greater knowledge in Full Stack Wev Development and Full Stack Mobile Development.

 ####  Tech Stack
  - Flutter, using BLoC for state management